rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 # Wallets and Keys and UTXOs

 Bitcoin is unlike any money that has ever existed.
- It is also unlike any technology or network.
+ It is unlike any technology or network.
  There's really nothing in history like it.

 Bitcoin is unlike *anything* that has *ever* existed.

-This means that any attempt at explaining Bitcoin will either rely on sloppy metaphors, or technical terms.
+This means that any attempt at explaining Bitcoin will rely either on sloppy metaphors, or novel technical terms.
- Yet proper custody requires a true understanding of Bitcoin, how it works, and the novel ways you can custody your own Bitcoin.
+ Even the term "custody" is a bit of a misnomer, an anachronism from a simpler time when banks would "custody" your wealth (for a fee).

 In reality, there are no actual coins to custody.
  Bitcoin is pure information.
 Information copied publicly in an immutable ledger.
- Everyone can have a copy of the ledger, and everyone can validate that their copy is correct.
+ Everyone can have a copy of the ledger, and everyone can validate that the ledger is correct.
+ And similar to how the Internet empowered individuals to share ideas with the world (for better or worse), Bitcoin empowers individuals to custody their wealth in ways far more secure than any bank ever could.

 And because Bitcoin is money,
  there are many traditional metaphors
- (such as wallets, coins, and addresses), that can be useful but at the same time may still lead to a great deal of confusion.
+ (such as wallets, coins, and addresses), that can be useful but at the same time may lead to a great deal of confusion.
+ Bitcoin is so different that it is a category all to its own -- the physical limitations of "custody", "wallets", "coins", and "addresses", simply don't apply to Bitcoin.
+ And thus to "custody" your Bitcoin, means something very different than anything you've thought about before Bitcoin.

-We will describe these metaphors and attempt to demystify them, and then discuss the more accurate technical concepts necessary for understanding the truth of Bitcoin and what it really means to custody.
+We will describe these imperfect metaphors and attempt to demystify them, and then discuss the more accurate technical concepts necessary for understanding the truth of Bitcoin and what it really means to *custody your Bitcoin*.

 ## Wallets

-In Bitcoin, the word "wallet" is a misnomer, and possibly the biggest source of confusion.
+In Bitcoin, the word "wallet" is a misnomer, possibly the most confusing concept in Bitcoin if you're thinking in terms of a physical wallet.

 The term "wallet" in Bitcoin can mean different things.
- It can refer to a collection of private keys, or receive addresses, or UTXO sets, or as the hardware or software to manage any of the above.
+ It can refer to a collection of private keys, or invoice addresses, or UTXO sets, or as the hardware or software to manage any of the above.
 But a Bitcoin wallet is most certainly NOT a collection of your Bitcoin.

-There is no Bitcoin stored in a Bitcoin wallet.
+> There is no Bitcoin stored in a Bitcoin wallet.

 The traditional meaning of the word "wallet" simply doesn't apply to Bitcoin.
  The word "wallet" was used in Bitcoin because the original Bitcoin core client would store private keys in a file named `wallet.dat`.